 Courts around the country have ruled that the use of restraints in adult judicial proceedings violates a defendant’s due process rights, and restraints can only be used for those who pose a safety risk or have a documented history of escape.
 Courts should also make a record to support their reason for using restraints.
 While adults who appear in Ohio courts have all of these rights, children do not.

-As a result of legislation, regulation, or Supreme Court rulings, children in the following states do not routinely appear in court with restraints: California, Connecticut, Florida, Illinois, Massachusetts, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Pennsylvania, South Carolina, Vermont, and Washington.
+As a result of legislation, regulation, or Supreme Court rulings, children in the following states do not routinely appear in court with restraints: Alaska, California, Connecticut, Florida, Idaho, Indiana, Illinois, Maine, Maryland, Massachusetts, Nebraska, New Hampshire, New Mexico, New York, Nevada, North Carolina, North Dakota, Oregon, Pennsylvania, South Carolina, Utah, Vermont, Washington D.C., and Washington.

 Mental health professionals have weighed in by highlighting the negative impact restraints can have on children.
 Dr. Marty Beyer, a nationally recognized clinical psychologist with expertise in juvenile justice and child welfare, provided a sworn affidavit detailing these effects.